wegnerce/smk_16S_ampseq/README.md

 # on the requirements specified in the respective *.yaml in /envs
 snakemake  --use-conda
 ```

+In HPC environents using [SLURM](https://slurm.schedmd.com/overview.html) for job submission, the workflow can be run after setting up a Snakemake SLURM profile, check out [this](https://github.com/wegnerce/smk_slurm_profile) repository if you are interested.

 The directory structure of the workflow is shown below:
 ```bash
 ├── LICENSE